 Having said that, there are other areas where you use the radars, and that's in the 3.1 to 3.45.
 And so why not take the CBR rest regime which worked, which apparently worked really, really well when you listen to the people who are using it.
 Why are you not using that in 3.1 to 3.45?
 Give them more spectrum, and hopefully make it happier, and basically give them money to migrate it and enough time to migrate it.
 This worked, by the way, really well with the television incentive auction.

-- 4m52s Speaker 1
+- Roger Entner 4m52s

 -

 The television broadcasters got billions and billions of dollars for the spectrum that they never paid for, to migrate and condense the stuff, and we all made it work, and no TV stations went out, because they were able to migrate and got paid for it.
-And basically AT and T from what it looks like are basically proposing the same thing of like, look, the spectrum is becoming unencumbered, why are we not using it for full power?
+And basically AT&T from what it looks like are basically proposing the same thing of like, look, the spectrum is becoming unencumbered, why are we not using it for full power?

-- 5m24s Speaker 2
+- Guest Speaker 5m24s

 -

-- 5m43s Speaker 1
+- Roger Entner 5m43s

 -